OAFE: your #1 source for toy reviews

 Look!
 Over in the toy aisle!

-Standing 6 1/2" tall, Superman looks commanding next to the other DC Direct figures.
-While his scale puts him almost on par with the Marvel Legends, he's the first DCU character to stack up in the articulation department.
-He has 21 points of articulation: neck, shoulders, biceps, elbows, wrists, waist, hips, thighs, knees and ankles.
+Standing 6¾" tall, Superman looks commanding next to the other DC Direct figures.
+While his scale puts him on par with the Marvel Legends, he's the first DCD character to stack up in the articulation department.
+He has 21 points of articulation: swivel head and hinge neck, balljointed shoulders, swivel biceps, hinged elbows, wrists that are both a swivel and a hinge, swivel waist, a shallow T-crotch, peg joints in the thighs, and pin hinges in the knees and ankles.

-Up, up and away!
 DC did a decent job with all that articulation, but they didn't pull it off as artfully as ToyBiz does.
 It's nice that one of their figures is finally mobile, but there's more to a good shoulder joint than just cutting horizontally through the sculpt and putting in a peg joint.
-At least there's enough variety to allow us to put Clark in a flying pose.
+At least there's enough variety to allow us to put Clark in a cool flying pose.

 The Silver Age figure had the thick yet undefined build popular in Curt Swan's day, but this isn't your father's Superman - obviously patterned after the big beefy corn-fed Midwesterner of Ed McGuinness's recent run, Superman actually looks super powerful.
-His muscles strain against his costume, and the edge of his shield is a sculpted element (yes, only the edge - it lets them use the same molds for Supes and Bizarro).
+His muscles strain against his costume, and the edge of his shield is a sculpted element (yes, only the edge - it lets them use the same mold for Superman and Bizarro).
+His cape flows behind him, with small wrinkles where it bunches near his neck; the shield on the back is etched in.
+Since it's all yellow, they wouldn't have been able to show it otherwise.

-Nice 'S.' All three figures released so far in this Superman sub-line (Superman, Bizarro and Brainiac 13) come with an S-shield display base.
+All three figures released so far in this Superman sub-line (Superman, Bizarro and Brainiac 13) come with an S-shield display base.
 While it's nowhere near as nice as the bases ToyBiz has been producing, a good base is never unwarranted.
-Only about 1/4" thick, the base still has a nice heft to it, giving it enough weight to keep the figure from falling over.
+Only about ¼" thick, the base still has a nice heft to it, giving it enough weight to keep the figure from falling over.

 If you get this figure, be sure to take a good look at him before buying: in most instances, Clark's right leg is bent by the packaging, and you may have to do some hunting before you find the best version.